 Reason #1 to not hack back: it’s ineligible

-Freelance enforcement and national aggression is frowned upon in civil society as a result of it shoves United States of America down the road toward a kind of untamed West scrap during which criminal activity targets those least able to hit.
-Suppose that an oversized bank, the type that produces tens of billions of bucks a year in profits, decides to hit at criminal hackers. that may possible cause some criminals to focus on smaller banks instead, the type that can’t afford a counterattack program, as well as pay countless bucks in fines if their hack back efforts area unit found to be in breach of the law.
+Freelance enforcement and national aggression are frowned upon in civil society as a result of it shove the United States of America down the road toward a kind of untamed West scrap during which criminal activity targets those least able to hit.
+Suppose that an oversized bank, the type that produces tens of billions of bucks a year in profits, decides to hit at criminal hackers. that may possibly cause some criminals to focus on smaller banks instead, the type that can’t afford a counterattack program, as well as pay countless bucks in fines if their hack back efforts area unit found to be in breach of the law.

-Surely it’s higher to channel the anger and outrage over being hacked into lobbying for a much bigger and higher enforcement response to cyber crime.
+Surely it’s higher to channel the anger and outrage over being hacked into lobbying for a much bigger and higher enforcement response to cybercrime.
 Clearly, the present state of affairs in unacceptable.
-2 of the 5 largest yankee retailers get seriously hacked however no one gets inactive.
+2 of the 5 largest Yankee retailers get seriously hacked however no one gets inactive.
 Tax identity thieves clear $5 billion however the agency budget gets cut.
-Clearly, there’s lots of area to boost enforcement before we tend to resort to outsourcing cyber-aggression.
+Clearly, there are lots of areas to boost enforcement before we tend to resort to outsourcing cyber-aggression.

 Reason #3 to not hack back: you’re not powerful enough